invidian/secure-and-reproducible-arch-linux/README.md

 With all dependencies from the internet pulled, we can now reboot to make sure our OS has not been tampered and to make sure we stay in offline mode.

-When starting Tails, make sure you configure administator password and you disable network access.
+When starting Tails, make sure you configure administrator password and you disable network access.

 After the reboot, mount the temporary volume, unpack this repository and continue following the instruction.